- Mrs N Saunders

 - Class Novels

-We also aim to develop the pupils’ ability to, and understanding of how to communicate through Drama, Media Studies and ICT and offer the pupils a variety of opportunities to be involved in drama activities as well as studying advertising, film making and multi-modal texts and using software such as Photoshop and Movie Maker.
+We also aim to develop the pupils’ ability to, and understanding of how to communicate through Drama, Media Studies and ICT and offer the pupils a variety of opportunities to be involved in drama activities as well as studying advertising, spoken language and multi-model texts.

 In Key Stage 4 pupils follow a GCSE course in English Language.
 We currently use the CCEA Specification.
 Through this pupils enhance the skills developed at Key Stage 3 and are given opportunities to see live theatre performances as well as receiving guidance through after school English Clubs and Coursework Help Clubs.

 English is a core subject, which pupils must engage with in some form until the end of Key Stage 4.
 Therefore, our focus in the English Department at Key Stage Three is to develop an enthusiasm and enjoyment for the subject.
-As such, pupils study a wide range of novels, poetry and other literature at Key Stage Three in order to encourage a positive engagement with the subject.
+As such, pupils study a wide range of novels, poetry, literature, media texts, spoken language texts and engage with a variety of speaking and listening activities.
 In addition our aim is to help pupils to acquire the skills base and understanding designed to enable them to reach their full potential in the subject, both at Key Stage Three and beyond.

-This year, pupils in Year 8 and Year 9 will be engaged in the Accelerated Reader programme for at least one period a week in English.
-This is the second year that pupils will have the opportunity to participate in this exciting and interactive reading programme.
-It was highly successful last year, not only in encouraging a love of reading in our Year 8 pupils but also in furthering their reading skills.
+Pupils in Year 8 and 9 will be engaging with the Accelerated Reading Programme for at least one period a week in English.
+This provides pupils with the opportunity to participate in an interactive reading programme which encourages a love of reading in our pupils, while also furthering their reading skills.
 We look forward to building on the success of last year with this year’s young readers!